45+ EPIC Free Things to Do in NYC From a Local New Yorker (Plus Travel Tips)

 19. NYC Public Library (NYPL)

-Furthermore, they have just opened The Polonsky Exhibition of The New York Public Library’s Treasures as the library’s first permanent collection, which is also free to enjoy at the e Stephen A. Schwarzman Building.
+While there, you can check out The Polonsky Exhibition of The New York Public Library’s Treasures as the library’s first permanent collection, which is also free to enjoy at the e Stephen A. Schwarzman Building.

 Hours: Monday – Saturday: 10 AM – 6 PM; Tuesdays & Wednesdays is open until 8 PM